phanclan/hc_demos-jupyter/HashiStack/README.md

 python3 -m bash_kernel.install
 ```

-Add this to path if needed. example for `~/.profile`
+Add this to PATH if needed. example for `~/.profile`
 ```shell
 # set PATH so it includes user's private bin if it exists
 if [ -d "$HOME/.local/bin" ] ; then